Skip to content

 April 6, 20264 min read

 Most retail traders see a stop hunt and call it manipulation.
-Smart money traders see the same move and call it an entry signal.
+Traders who understand market structure see the same move and call it the first gate of an entry setup.

-That difference in perspective is what separates traders who consistently take A+ setups from traders who get stopped out right before the real move begins.
+That difference in perspective is what separates traders who wait for real confirmation from traders who get stopped out right before the real move begins.

 Here's why.